Umar Farouk Abdulmutallab: Attack

+The underwear worn by Abdulmutallab with an explosive packet separated from (top) and inserted in (bottom) a sewn-on pouch at the bottom.

 On 25 December 2009, Abdulmutallab travelled from Ghana to Amsterdam, where he boarded Northwest Airlines Flight 253 en route to Detroit.
 He had a Nigerian passport and valid U.S. tourist visa, and purchased his ticket with cash in Ghana on 16 December.
 Passengers Kurt and Lori Haskell told The Detroit News that prior to boarding the plane they witnessed a "smartly dressed man" possibly of Indian descent, around 50 years old, and who spoke "in an American accent similar to my own" helping a passenger they identified as Abdulmutallab onto the plane without a passport.

 Abdulmutallab spent about 20 minutes in the toilet as the flight approached Detroit, then covered himself with a blanket after returning to his seat.
 Other passengers heard popping noises and smelled a foul odour.
 Some saw flames on Abdulmutallab's trouser leg and the wall of the plane.
 Jasper Schuringa, a Dutch film director, held Abdulmutallab down while flight attendants extinguished the flames.
 Abdulmutallab was taken toward the front of the aircraft cabin, where he told a flight attendant he had an explosive device in his pocket.
-The device was a six-inch (15 cm) packet containing the explosive powder PETN, sewn into his underwear.
+The device was a 6 in packet containing the explosive powder PETN, sewn into his underwear.

 Abdulmutallab was arrested at Detroit Metropolitan Airport by U.S. Customs and Border Protection (CBP) officers after the incident and turned over to the FBI pending further investigation.
 Abdulmutallab told authorities he had been directed by al-Qaeda, and that he had obtained the device in Yemen.
 Al-Qaeda in the Arabian Peninsula, the organisation's affiliate in Yemen, subsequently claimed responsibility for the attack, describing it as revenge for the United States's role in a Yemeni military offensive against al-Qaeda in that country.